EGanji/GitQuickHelp/README.md

   (bitbucket: the free account is limited, but Academic one is unlimited)

 - Open an account with GitKraken (academic and non-comercial usage is Free)
-- Log into your GitKraken
+- Log into your GitKraken, go to: File-> Preferences->Authentication-> then you can connect your GitKraken with any Git repository you have by click on connect.
+To have a life easy, log into your Git repositories before.

 </b>
 <h1>Part II:</h1>